For the latest edition of In the Lead, we sat down for a conversation between Natosha Reid Rice and Dr. Bernice King.

 BAK: Yes, there’s the presence of love (unconditional); the presence of justice; the presence of peace; the presence of respect; and the presence of compassion.

-NRR: Your father demonstrated with Bull Connor that we must allow our enemies to retain their dignity.
+NRR: Your father, with Bull Connor as a great example, insisted on even allowing his enemies to retain their dignity.
 Because if you don’t, then your heart becomes corrupt, even though you’re the one who is pushing for justice.